olesho/browser-operator-devtools-frontend/eval-server/README.md

 1. Connect to the WebSocket server (default: `ws://localhost:8080`)
 2. Send a `{"type": "ready"}` message when ready for evaluations
 3. Implement the `Evaluate` RPC method that accepts a string task and returns a string response

-## Example Agent

-See `test/example-agent.js` for a complete implementation example.

 ## For more details